Pylons/pyramid/docs/narr/sessions.rst

   sets.

-It is digitally signed, however, and thus a client cannot easily tamper with the content without compromising the secret key.
+It is digitally signed, however, and thus a client cannot easily tamper with the content without having access to the secret key.

 You can configure this session factory in your :app:`Pyramid` application by using the :meth:`pyramid.config.Configurator.set_session_factory` method.